Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/active-directory-structure.md

 ## Group Policy Integration

-Organizational Units also allow Group Policy Objects (GPOs) to be applied to specific users or computers.
+Organizational Units allow Group Policy Objects (GPOs) to be applied to specific users or computers.

 Example policies implemented in the lab include: